 I recently (Feb 2012) went to the the Malaysia High Commission in Singapore to renounce my Malaysian citizenship.
 You can get it done in 3 working days at Malaysia High Comm in Singapore!

-The following process was last updated on 18th November 2013.
+The following Information was last updated on 3 Aug 2016.

 Here is what you should do: